bhavdipzala/Employee_Salaries_Analysis_Using_MySQL/README.md

 ### Dataset Description
 The dataset includes the following columns:
-- `Id` Unique identifier for each employee
+- `Id`: Unique identifier for each employee
 - `EmployeeName`
 - `JobTitle`
 - `BasePay` Base Salary